Kegmar/new-advanced-project-dataset/README.md

 in this project:
-dataset visualization of Population Growth create prediction model and scenarios for this dataset
+dataset visualization of Population Growth, create prediction model and scenarios for this dataset